 What to Wear to a Funeral

-When attending a funeral, it is important to dress respectfully in order to honour not only the deceased person, whose body may be present, but also the family members who are grieving.
+When going to a funeral, it is important to dress respectfully in order to honour not only the deceased person, whose body may be present, but also the family members who are grieving.

-Since the body will be buried or cremated sometime after the service, by necessity, it will need to take place soon after the death.
-This means that the grief of family and friends will be recent and raw.
+Because the deceased person's body will be cremated or buried at some point after the service, the service itself will need to take place as soon as possible after the death.
+This indicates that the pain that family and friends are experiencing will be fresh and raw.

 What to Wear to a Wake, Viewing, or Visitation

 A visitation is an event that is very similar to a wake, but the body of the deceased is not present.

-The wake, viewing, or visitation is a gathering for close friends and family to come together and express their condolences, share their grief, and be with one another after a loss.
-It is a tremendous honour to even be considered for an invitation to one of these events, it is a high honour.
+A wake, viewing, or visitation is a gathering for close friends and family to come together and express their condolences, share their grief, and be with one another after a loss.
+It is a tremendous honour to even be considered for an invitation to one of these events.

-If you are already familiar with the family, you will be aware of their fashion and how they feel about certain things; therefore, you should dress appropriately.
+If you are already acquainted with the family, you will be aware of their fashion and how they feel about certain things; therefore, you should dress appropriately.

-On the other hand, if you are not very familiar with the family, then it is always best to be safe and dress in more formal attire.
-Black or grey dresses and suits will always be appropriate.
+On the other hand, if you do not know the family very well, it is always best to err on the side of caution and dress in more formal attire.
+Dresses and suits in shades of black or grey are appropriate at all times.

 What to Wear to a Memorial Service

-It is possible for this to occur for a number of different reasons; however, in most cases, the memorial service can occur several weeks or even months after the person has died.
+It is possible for this to occur for a number of different reasons; however, in most cases, the memorial service will take place several weeks or even months after the person has passed away.

-If you are unsure of what to do, err on the side of more formal and more traditional.
+If you are unsure of what to do, err on the side of being more formal and traditional.

 What to Wear to a Celebration of Life

-When you see the phrase "celebration of life" and a complete absence of funeral, memorial service, committal, or any other similar event, then it is highly likely that you will be attending a more casual affair.
+When you see the phrase "celebration of life" and there is no complete absence of funeral, memorial service, committal, or any other similar event, then it is highly likely that you will be attending a less formal gathering.

-These can range in tone from a lighthearted memorial service to a full-on party with bands, dancing, drinking, and more.
+These can take the form of anything from a solemn memorial service to an all-out party complete with bands, dancing, drinking, and other activities of that nature.

-You will still want to dress respectfully and appropriately and still keep in mind the culture and values of the family, but you are pretty safe to assume that a smart but casual outfit will be acceptable.
+You should still dress respectfully and appropriately, and you should still keep in mind the culture and values of the family, but it is probably safe to assume that a well-put-together but still casual outfit will be acceptable.

 Do You Always Have to Wear Black at a Funeral?

 Dress in darker tones (like deep brown, navy, or dark green) and avoid anything "over the top" to avoid offending other mourners.
-If, on the other hand, you are usually a flamboyant dresser and wouldn't feel like yourself in an all-black look, make sure to dress in darker tones (like deep brown, navy or dark green).
+If, on the other hand, you are usually a flamboyant dresser and wouldn't feel like yourself in an all-black look, make sure to dress in darker tones (like deep brown, navy, or dark green).

-On rare occasions, some families might ask you to wear colour to celebrate the deceased's life, which can make an otherwise morbid day and dress code a little more flexible.
+On extremely rare occasions, some families might ask you to wear colour to celebrate the life of the deceased person.
+This can make an otherwise solemn day and the dress code a little bit more flexible.

 Clothing to Wear to a Funeral That Is Not Black

-There are many funerals and memorial services out there, and many of them do not require attendees to wear black.
-You are free to continue to wear black to those occasions (unless it is a "celebration of life" or similar event where you are specifically asked not to wear black).
+There are a lot of funerals and memorial services out there, and many of them do not require attendees to wear black.
+You are free to continue to wear black to those events (unless it is a "celebration of life" or similar event where you are specifically asked not to wear black).

-If you are not wearing black to a funeral, it is best to stick with darker colours, especially in earth tones.
+Even if you do not plan to wear black to the funeral, it is appropriate to stick with darker colours, especially those that are earth-based.

 Visit Peter Tziotzis Orthodox Funerals to know more about our prepaid funeral service and find the best funeral option for your unique situation.